-The tax expenditures for the SCT are broken down first based on imports versus domestic supplies and then, under the Imports category, based on the legislation which grants the tax expenditure.
+The SCT expenditures are first broken down based on imports versus domestic supplies and then, under the Imports category, based on the legislation which grants the tax expenditure.
 Ideally these two categories should be merged and the tax expenditure estimates of domestic sales and imports combined but unfortunately, the captured SCT return data does not provide sufficient information to properly disaggregate the reported tax expenditures by product type.

-SCT expenditures are provided for under the GCT Act, which enacts the SCT, various incentive Acts, defined in the Charters of some organizations, or through waivers allowed under various pieces of legislation such as the GCT Act and the Constitutional powers of the Honourable Minister of Finance.
+SCT expenditures are provided for under the GCT Act, which enacts the SCT, various incentive Acts, defined in the Charters of some organizations, or through waivers allowed under various pieces of legislation such as the GCT Act and the Constitutional powers of the Honourable Minister of Finance.4

 Under the GCT Act, the tax expenditures are related to the exemption schedule for the GCT.
-This is due to the change in the tax treatment of motor vehicles, which used to be taxed at special rates under the GCT, but are currently taxed at the standard rate under the GCT and have an SCT applied.
+This is due to the change in the tax treatment of motor vehicles, which used to be taxed at special rates under the GCT, but are currently taxed at the standard GCT rate coupled with an SCT.
 As a result, provisions in the Act which used to relate to relief for GCT for motor vehicles for certain purposes, were amended to allow for relief from SCT.

-Similar to last year's Tax Expenditure Statement, the SCT expenditures are disaggregated into two components i.e. specific and the ad valorem SCT.
+4 Similar to last year's Tax Expenditure Statement, the SCT expenditures are disaggregated into two components i.e. specific and the ad valorem SCT.